-Log-log complementary CDF graphs form a well-known test for heavy-tailed, or power-law tail, distributions.
+Log-log complementary CDF graphs form a well-known test for heavy-tailed distributions.
 These plots show, for a given x, the fraction of entities that have weight x or more, with both axes in log scale.
-Power-law distributions appear as straight lines for sufficiently large x.
+Power-law distributions appear as straight lines on these graphs for sufficiently large x.

-Figure 4 presents a log-log complementary CDF of the packet counts of TCP/UDP flows, addresses, and 16-aggregates in the R1 data set.
-The graph's X axis marks the number of packets attributed to an entity-flow, address, or aggregate.
+Fig. 3 presents a log-log complementary CDF of the packet counts of TCP/UDP flows, addresses, and 16-aggregates in the R1 data set.2 The graph's X axis marks the number of packets attributed to an entity-flow, address, or aggregate.
 (The largest entities in the trace are visible as the endpoints of the lines.
-The largest flow in the trace contains 3,727 sampled packets, the largest destination address has
+The largest flow in the trace contains 3727 sampled packets,